raspberrypilearning/getting-started-with-guis/en/step_16.md

     ![Info box](images/info-box.png)

-- You probably want to know how to retrieve the options the user chose.
+- You'll probably want to know how to retrieve the options the user chose.
 Add this code to your `do_booking()` function:

     ```python
     print( film_choice.value )